Buddha nature, the unconditioned

 The terms, Buddha Nature, Original Nature and the Unborn, are often used in a similar way to the Unconditioned – to denote our impermanent, interdependent, empty nature or mind – often contrasted with the ‘dualistic mind’, the ‘ego-self’, the grasping or clinging mind, the deluded mind/self.

-The term ‘unconditioned’ does not refer to a state in which the laws of causality (karma) do not operate, rather it refers to a state in which we are aware (mindful) of the causal forces that affect us, and in that sense can act in ways that are less constrained by such forces.
+It seems to me that the term ‘unconditioned’ in this context is not helpful.
+In my view it does not refer to a state in which the laws of causality (karma) do not operate, rather it refers to a state in which we are aware (mindful) of the causal forces that affect us, and in that sense can act in ways that are less constrained by such forces.
+To somehow escape the laws of causality, to be beyond ‘conditions,’ would be to enter some transcendent state above, or beyond, ‘this life’ – separated from the rest of existence.
+A state that would bring into question Gotama’s insight that all entities exist together – interdependent on each other.